arkanis/lisp.c/README.md

 Depending on the instruction the second half is used as follows:

 - 32 bit unsigned index: Used to index into literal tables, local variables and arguments
 - 32 bit num: Used to embed small numbers directly into the instruction.
-Larger numbers are added to the literal tabel and then loaded.
+Larger numbers are added to the literal table and then loaded.
 Also used by CALL instructions for the number of function arguments on the stack.
 - 32 bit jump_offset: Offset for jump instructions.
 It's signed to also support jumping upwards (negative offset), e.g. to compile while loops into bytecode.

 The instruction structure can be refactored into 32 bits without imposing to harsh limits.
 2^16 lambda arguments and nested scopes are still more than enough.
-A jump range of 2^15 instructions (32k of code) up and down is also unlikely to cause problems, even for large amouts of generated Lisp code.
+A jump range of 2^15 instructions (32k of code) up and down is also unlikely to cause problems, even for large amounts of generated Lisp code.
 However no more time was available for that refactoring.

 Basic instructions:

 - `BC_PUSH_NIL`, `BC_PUSH_TRUE`, `BC_PUSH_FALSE`: These instructions push the corresponding singleton atom on the stack.
 Instruction properties used: none.
-- `BC_PUSH_NUM`: Pushes a numer on top of the stack.
+- `BC_PUSH_NUM`: Pushes a number on top of the stack.
 The value is stored as part of the instruction.
 Instruction properties used: num.
 - `BC_PUSH_LITERAL`: Pushes an atom from the literal table on top of the stack.
 Used for all kinds of atoms and larger numbers that don't fit into the instructions num property.
 Instruction properties used:
   - frame_offset (number of parents to got up for the literal table)
   - index (entry of the literal table to push on the stack)